huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_autopilot_cluster.md

 * `authentication` - (Optional, List, NonUpdatable) Specifies the configurations of the cluster authentication mode.
   The [authentication](#autopilot_cluster_authentication) structure is documented below.

-* `tags` - (Optional, Map, NonUpdatable) Specifies the cluster tags in the format of key-value pairs.
+* `tags` - (Optional, Map) Specifies the cluster tags in the format of key-value pairs.

 * `kube_proxy_mode` - (Optional, String, NonUpdatable) Specifies the kube proxy mode of the cluster.
   The value can be: **iptables**.